jordantroberts/thermostat-js/README.md

 # Thermostat

 A Makers Academy Week 5 weekly challenge, to help us to learn a new language (Javascript).
 The task was to test drive a simple front-end web app using Javascript, with the specification below.
+It uses a weather API to check the weather of your current location, so that you can adjust your thermostat accordingly.

 ## Specification
 Specification: